dcarral/software-talks/README.md

 * [_Blending Functional and OO Programming in Ruby_](https://youtu.be/rMxurF4oqsc) by Piotr Solnica @ Full Stack Fest 2015

 * [_math == art && art == code_](https://youtu.be/Z1q71gFeRqM) by John Brown @ JSConf US 2015

+* [_If you wish to learn ES6/2015 from scratch, you must first invent the universe_](https://youtu.be/DN4yLZB1vUQ) by Ashley Williams @  JSConf US 2015